amplication/amplication/packages/amplication-data-service-generator/README.md

 # Amplication Data Service Generator

-Amplication Data Service Generator is the component that generates the server-side code (models, Prisma client, REST API, authentication, and authorization filters) of the application built with Amplication.
+Amplication Data Service Generator is the component responsible for generating the source code for Amplication's users and managing the plugin integration inside the generation process.

-Generate a REST API code using data and access control definitions.
-The generator can be used as a library or as a CLI.

 ## Technologies